inet-framework/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

 At the beginning of the animation, a red strip appears and moves from ``source`` to ``destination``.
-This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with :ned:`PhysicalLinkVisualizer`.
+This strip is the standard OMNeT++ animation for packet transmissions and has nothing to do with :ned:`PhysicalLinkVisualizer`.
 A blue dotted line also appears at the same time.
 It can be ignored, as it is also part of the standard OMNeT++ animation for packet transmission.
 When the frame is received in whole